Lorenz29/anon-ar/README.md

 ## Project description

 By using programmable cryptography techniques we can leverage the uses of "DNI Digital" by creating a SDK toolkit where developers can implement it in their apps and enable users to generate a zero-knowledge proof of their identities.

 "DNI Digital" is a digital ID considered equally valid as the physical national ID card (except for voting and travelling) delivered by ReNaPer.
 To possess this document it's required to go into a validation process including biometrics.
+Instructions [here](files/instructivo_de_descarga_dni_en_tu_celular_-_renaper.pdf).

 The digital DNI is accessed throught the application [Mi Argentina](https://www.argentina.gob.ar/miargentina) that have a QR code containing a [JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) signed using RS256 algorithm (RSA with SHA-256).